 This forested highland region spans the area northwest and southwest of the capital, and is one of the best day trips from Vienna for nature lovers.
 The area has been mentioned in songs and stories from the region for centuries, which reflects its special place in the hearts of the Viennese.
 Over the years, the Vienna Woods have inspired famous Austrians like Beethoven, Strauss, and the Habsburgs.

-The woods are dotted with charming castles, spectacular monasteries, and natural wonders which will take your breath away.
+The woods are dotted with charming castles, spectacular monasteries, and natural wonders.
 Vienna’s mini-mountain, Kahlenburg, stands at 484 meters and is a great place to start by orienting yourself with stunning views across the city, all the way to the Little Carpathian mountain range.
 Heligenkreuz Abbey was constructed in 1133, and is the oldest continuously occupied Cistercian monastery in the world, and is an architectural masterpiece.

 Liechtenstein Castle is located on the edge of the Vienna Woods.
-It was built in the 12th century, but was destroyed by the Ottomans and remained in ruins until it was rebuilt in 1884.
+Built in the 12th century, this castle was once destroyed by the Ottomans.
+It remained in ruins until being rebuilt in 1884.
 The castle looks like something straight out of a Disney film, and is well worth a visit!
 Take a guided tour and learn all about its fascinating history.